syth3/Cyber-Beginner-Resources/Homelab.md

 ## Windows Hosts
 In the Windows land unfortunately everything is not free like it is with Linux.
 Fortunately, [Microsoft's Evaluation Center](https://www.microsoft.com/en-us/evalcenter/) gives away evaluation versions of their products which allow you to run their software anywhere from 90 to 180 days.
 This is usually plenty of time to test something on a homelab.
 I believe you can also extend the evaluation period for these VMs.
 Also, For more long term Windows 7, 8, and 10 hosts, check out the [Microsoft Edge Developer](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) page.
 These VMs boot with instructions on how to extend the time you can use the VM on the Desktop wallpaper.

-Once you get your operating system up and running, install and play around with some of the following software (most important ones in bold):
+Once you get your operating system up and running, install and play around with some of the following software.

 **Most important:**
 - [Active Directory](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview)